polendri/infrastructure/README.md

    1. Initialize Terraform
       - `terraform init`
 1. Set up Ansible:
    1. Provide the Ansible Vault password in a file named `.vault_password` in the project root.
+Ensure its permissions are set to `0600`.

 ## Acquire data